west-code-development/West/Doc/manual.rst

      - Available options are:

        - "None" : Quasiparticle corrections are not added.
-       - Specify the name of the file from which quasiparticle corrections are read (in Ry).
+       - Specify the name of the Wfreq output file (in JSON format) from which quasiparticle corrections are read.

 .. data:: scissor_ope